fhhagenberg-sqe-esd-ws21/elevator-control-center-team-c/README.md

 The unit tests are automatically executed on each push through gitlab actions.
 After executing the build and tests, SonarCloud analyzes the project for bugs, vulnerabilities, security hotspots and code smells.
 Only if the build and test was successful and the SonarCloud QualityGate was passed, a branch can get merged to the master.

-The GUI test concept:

 We always try to keep the code smells as low as possible before merging in order to keep the code on the master branch clean, which makes it